CrunchyData/pgmonitor/exporter/README.md

 ### Bloat setup

-Run script on the specific database you will be monitoring bloat for in the cluster See special note in crontab.txt concerning a superuser requirement for using this script
+Run script on the specific database(s) you will be monitoring bloat for in the cluster See special note in crontab.txt concerning a superuser requirement for using this script

 ```